MCT-master/mct-master.github.io/_posts/2020-04-15-On-communication-in-distributed-environments.md

 ## Acknowledgements

-Thanks a lot to SALTO and Robin Stockert enabling me to follow up the invitation of Gill Ferrel, who gave me the chance to share my perspectives.
-Thanks!
+Thanks a lot to AVIXA and SALTO for enabling me to follow up Gill Ferrel invitation, who gave me the chance to share my perspectives.
+Thanks to you all and I hope the collaboration will continue at MCT on these matters.